NYC restaurants located within a 5 minute walk of Houston Street Station | Ratings, Reviews & Maps

 5 Star Rating Fresh, well executed dishes in a stylish West Village setting We stumbled upon Market Table for dinner, drawn in by its modern, minimalistic decor.
 The ambiance is inviting and understated, perfect for a relaxed evening out.
 The food was fresh and beautifully presented, with solid flavors, though nothing particularly unique or standout overall.
 The beet tart like starter was the highlight of the meal and is definitely worth trying if you’re a fan of beets.
 Service was quick and efficient, and while prices are on the higher side, it’s to be expected in the West Village.
 A good spot for a clean, seasonal meal in a stylish setting.

-Geetanjali Chugh - a week ago
+Geetanjali Chugh - 3 months ago

 Show More